Burst-Computing/openwhisk-deploy-kube-burst/README.md

 ### Deploy steps

 1. Configure and start your k8s cluster.
 2. Label the nodes.
-In this case, we will label the nodes with `openwhisk-role=invoker` and `openwhisk-role=controller`.
+In this case, we will label the nodes with `openwhisk-role=invoker` and `openwhisk-role=core`.
 3. Clone this repo, access it and over base folder, execute:
     ```bash
    helm install owdev ./helm/openwhisk -n openwhisk --create-namespace -f mycluster.yaml